AT181903/EvGOP/README.md

 make

-Per esguire da terminale: ./EvGOP
+To execute: ./EvGOP

-Altrimenti aprire la directory "build" ed eseguire il file "EvGOP"
+Otherwise, open the "build" directory and run the "EvGOP" file

-## Come giocare
+## How to play it
-* Inserire il numero dei giocatori
+* Enter the number of players
-* Scegliere il nome per ciascun giocatore
+* Choose a name for each player
-* Premere invio per proseguire
+* Press enter to continue

-## Licenza
+## License
-Il progetto viene rilasciato con GNU General Public License.
+The project is released with GNU General Public License